wlh15-ai/javascript-1/README.md

 ---

 In this lecture we introduce the basics of JavaScript, which, together with HTML and CSS make up the bulk of the internet.
 While HTML and CSS allow us to display information and style how it looks, JavaScript allows us to make things happen on our websites.
-Any interactivity or dynamic functionality of a website is usually done using JavaScript.
+Any interactivity or dynamic functionality of a website is usually created with JavaScript.

 > Note: JavaScript is regularly updated.
 The most significant update in recent years is known as ES6.
 Newly added features to ES6 can be found at [ECMAScript 6: New Features: Overview and Comparison](http://es6-features.org/#Constants)
->
-> As you study and learn more about JavaScript, it will be beneficial to know which features were added in ES6 or later versions of JavaScript
+> As you continue to study and learn more about JavaScript, it will be beneficial to know which features were added in ES6, and how they compare to previous versions.
+You will also want to continuously stay up-to-date with the most recently released features of JavaScript.

 ### Javascript Basics